owncloud-archive/documentation/admin_manual/configuration_server/logging_configuration.rst

 # ``users``: If the current request is done by one of the specified users, this condition is met.

-# ``apps``: If the log message is invoked by one of the specified apps, this condition is met'
+# ``apps``: If the log message is invoked by one of the specified apps, this condition is met.

 The following example demonstrates what all three conditions look like::